caioopr/second_brain/content/posts/Coding Every Day Until I Get a Job - Day 2.md

 ## Log

-Today i decided to solve a LeetCode exercise and work on a side project open issues.
+Today i decided to solve a LeetCode exercise.

 ### LeetCode